RiccardoKyriacou/Risk_bot_assignment/README.md

 # Risk Bot Assignment

-Risk bot to analyse data in given list - UNFINISHED
+Risk bot to analyse data in given list of lists